-Think of it this way, if you had a choice, would you rather mow when it’s wet or dry?
+Think of it this way, if you had a choice, would you rather mow in the rain or when it’s dry?
 We bet you said “dry.”
-Good news: Your lawn agrees.
+The good news: Your lawn agrees.

 Here are a few reasons why your lawn prefers to be mowed when it’s dry:

-✓ No clumps of grass on the lawn (which can harm existing grass and looks unsightly)
+- No clumps of grass on the lawn (which can harm existing grass and look unsightly)

 Mulching mowers do this best because they chop up the clippings multiple times before they land on the lawn.
 This allows them to break down more quickly and provide slow-release nutrients to your lawn.

 Reasons to leave mulched grass clippings on your lawn: